mynameisming/about/README.md

 My favorite environment is sitting with a team, discussing and sharing what we’re doing, arguing about the real problem and attacking it through a combination of software, people and process.

 I’m not a big fan of emails, especially “ping-pong” email chains.
 I prefer things with URLs ( e.g. Google docs / Dropbox ).
 If I do use email, I try to make it quick with easy requests.
 If I need someone’s attention on something with a high level of urgency, I won’t be expecting someone to find that out by checking their email.

-## My preferred rituals:
-I believe regular stand ups and demos are great for keeping the product moving forward.
-I believe standups are effective when the focus is on the baton and not the runners.
-The stories should do the talking.
-In an ideal environment, all core contributors of the product are in the standup.

-Demos are not only for showing off shiny UX.
-It’s valuable to see the new API in Postman or the new piece of sales collateral.
-I believe demos are the best way to drive progress, collaborate, celebrate, socialize and pressure test solutions to problems at any level  in any part of the product.

 ## My schedule:
 I’m usually up by 4am to lift heavy things in my garage.
 I do this so that by the time my daughters wake up I can look like a model citizen and a champion against gravity.